qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - [vector: point]

        Default: ``[Create temporary layer]``
-     - Specification of the output layer containing the errors location.
+     - Specification of the output layer containing the intersections location.
        :ref:`One of <output_parameter_widget>`:

        .. include:: ../algs_include.rst